 You might have a lot of questions about going to Drexel — how financial aid works, what Drexel Co-op is like, and what there is to do in Philadelphia.
 Don't worry, we've got answers!
 Take a look at these resources:

 Review Enrollment Policies

-Freshman students should submit deferral requests by April 20 in order to receive a decision by the May 1 deposit deadline.
-A request to defer enrollment is made by composing a letter to the admissions committee stating the reason for the deferral.
-Deferral requests should be emailed to the attention of the admissions committee at email@example.com.
-Please note that the admissions committee is unable to guarantee a decision by the May 1 deposit deadline for deferral requests submitted after April 20.
+Freshman students should submit deferral requests by April 15 in order to receive a decision by the May 1 deposit deadline.
+A request to defer enrollment is made by composing a letter to the Admissions Committee stating the reason for the deferral.
+Deferral requests should be emailed to the attention of the Admissions Committee at firstname.lastname@example.org.
+Please note that the Admissions Committee is unable to guarantee a decision by the May 1 deposit deadline for deferral requests submitted after April 15.
 If a deferral is approved, you must still submit the nonrefundable tuition deposit by May 1.

-While requesting an appeal is not a guarantee that additional funds will be forthcoming, it is a guarantee that an appeal will be carefully reviewed and a response provided in writing.
-Applicants must file a Free Application for Federal Student Aid (FAFSA) and receive a financial aid award prior to submitting an appeal for additional funding.
+While requesting an appeal is not a guarantee that additional domestic funds will be forthcoming, it is a guarantee that an appeal will be carefully reviewed and a response provided in writing.
+Applicants must file a Free Application for Federal Student Aid (FAFSA) and all students must have received a financial aid award prior to submitting an appeal for additional funding.
 Further, appeals are read beginning in early April for the fall term.

 Submitting an appeal is a one-time only process, so it is important to include all relevant information with an appeal request.